 Research Interest of Dr. Weiguo Hu:

 Critical in many macroscopic properties, the profile of molecular dynamics in polymeric materials is complex, influenced by factors such as chain microstructure, morphology, and intermolecular interactions.
 With the ability to probe molecular dynamics with chemical and phase resolution, solid-state NMR is in a unique position to study this essential molecular trait.
-We employ and develop solid-state NMR techniques to study molecular dynamics and its relationship with chemical structure and assembly behavior, and inquire how it governs materials’ macroscopic properties such as those under extreme dynamic environments.
+We employ and develop solid-state NMR techniques to study molecular dynamics and its relationship with chemical structure and assembly behavior in a wide variety of polymer systems.

 - “Modifying the Structure and Dynamics of Ionomers through Counterion Sterics”, J. S. Enokida, W. Hu, H. Fang, B. F. Morgan, F. L. Beyer, H. H. Winter, E. Bryan Coughlin, Macromolecules, 2020, 53, 1767-1776